Contents

 But most importantly, athletes who want real results will make creatine part of their routine – and hit the right dosage, every day without fail.
 To understand why consistent creatine supplementation is so important, let’s cover how creatine functions within the muscles.

-Creatine's main role is to boost the muscle levels of phosphocreatine (creatine phosphate), which quickly regenerates the ATP (adenosine triphosphate) energy that powers your cells during exercise.
-But there is one creatine caveat:
+Creatine’s main role is to boost the muscle levels of phosphocreatine (creatine phosphate), which quickly regenerates the ATP (adenosine triphosphate) energy that powers your cells during exercise.
+Muscle contraction during exercise increases blood flow and activates the Na+-K+ pump, which enhances creatine transport into muscle cells and further improves its effectiveness.

 Muscles must be fully saturated with phosphocreatine to get performance-enhancing benefits.